Silent0Wings/UnityAI-FSM-SimpleAgentBehavior/README.md

 3. Drag and drop the FSM ScriptableObject into your game objects to integrate the AI behavior.

 4. Customize the FSM, its states, and the Health Manager as per your game's requirements.

-Feel free to explore the provided code and documentation to fully understand and utilize the capabilities of this AI system.